 Bottom line: Social Security income becomes even more valuable for retirees when they realize that it is taxed less in retirement versus other forms of retirement income.
 Consider how long you may live, your financial capacity to defer benefits, and the positive impact the claiming decision may have on taxes you'll pay throughout your retirement.

-- Conversely, in general, the greater the overall percentage of your retirement income coming from your Social Security income, the less tax you will likely pay over time.
+- Conversely, in general, the greater the overall percentage of your retirement income coming from your Social Security income, the less tax you’ll likely pay over time.

-"As the only inflation-protected source of lifetime income for many people, your Social Security benefit is of great value.
-Understanding the favorable tax treatment of your Social Security over time is an important element in your overall financial planning and retirement security."
+"As the only inflation-protected source of lifetime income for many people, your Social Security benefit is of great value,” says Kumar.
+“Understanding the favorable tax treatment of your Social Security over time is an important element in your overall financial planning and retirement security."

 Tip: As you approach retirement, think about increasing your contributions to these preretirement savings vehicles such as Roth IRAs.
-These accounts are federally tax-advantaged, and can help reduce your combined taxable income.
+These accounts are federally tax-advantaged and can help reduce your combined taxable income.
 This approach makes it possible to help reduce the taxes you pay on your Social Security benefit because you will likely have to withdraw less from traditional taxable IRAs to fund your retirement.